20goto10/theremin_remote/README.md

 - using Trackpad to control XY-colorspace

 Not working:
-- mouse buttons (whouldn't be hard to set up)
+- mouse buttons (wouldn't be hard to set up)

 Roadmap:
 - more Curl options (the commands for controlling a stereo, for example)
 - toggles and multi-switches (e.g. check the state before sending the command)
+- option to allow range shifts of color (so your colors can be subtly different)
 - scenes and what-not
 - whatever other improvements I think of
+- set up as a service
+- instructions for keeping the input devices from doing stuff in X itself

 Most such changes are trivial modifications to the Ruby code.